Alibaba Group (NYSE:BABA) PT Raised to $255.00 at KeyCorp

-Alibaba Group (NYSE:BABA) had its target price raised by research analysts at KeyCorp from $248.00 to $255.00 in a research report issued to clients and investors on Monday, Stock Target Advisor reports.
-The brokerage presently has an “overweight” rating on the specialty retailer’s stock.
-KeyCorp’s price target indicates a potential upside of 29.86% from the stock’s previous close.
+Alibaba Group (NYSE:BABA) had its price target raised by research analysts at KeyCorp from $248.00 to $255.00 in a research report issued to clients and investors on Sunday, Benzinga reports.
+KeyCorp’s price target indicates a potential upside of 21.72% from the company’s current price.

-Alibaba Group (NYSE:BABA) last released its earnings results on Thursday, February 13th.
-The specialty retailer reported $2.28 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.87 by $0.41.
-Alibaba Group had a net margin of 34.90% and a return on equity of 15.82%.
-The business had revenue of $161.46 billion for the quarter, compared to analyst estimates of $156 billion.
-During the same period last year, the company posted $12.19 EPS.
+Alibaba Group (NYSE:BABA) last issued its quarterly earnings data on Thursday, February 13th.
+The specialty retailer reported $2.28 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.87 by $0.41.
+Alibaba Group had a return on equity of 15.82% and a net margin of 34.90%.
+The business had revenue of $161.46 billion for the quarter, compared to the consensus estimate of $156 billion.
+During the same period in the prior year, the business earned $12.19 earnings per share.
 The business’s revenue was up 37.7% on a year-over-year basis.
-On average, equities analysts anticipate that Alibaba Group will post 6.13 earnings per share for the current fiscal year.
+On average, analysts anticipate that Alibaba Group will post 6.01 EPS for the current year.

-Several hedge funds have recently modified their holdings of BABA.
-Ilmarinen Mutual Pension Insurance Co acquired a new position in Alibaba Group in the third quarter valued at $10,034,000.
-Colony Group LLC boosted its stake in Alibaba Group by 11.2% in the third quarter.
-Colony Group LLC now owns 13,094 shares of the specialty retailer’s stock valued at $2,190,000 after acquiring an additional 1,314 shares in the last quarter.
-Redpoint Investment Management Pty Ltd boosted its stake in Alibaba Group by 4.9% in the third quarter.
-Redpoint Investment Management Pty Ltd now owns 93,951 shares of the specialty retailer’s stock valued at $15,711,000 after acquiring an additional 4,403 shares in the last quarter.
-Weaver Consulting Group boosted its stake in Alibaba Group by 14.6% in the third quarter.
-Weaver Consulting Group now owns 1,574 shares of the specialty retailer’s stock valued at $274,000 after acquiring an additional 200 shares in the last quarter.
-Finally, SWS Partners acquired a new position in Alibaba Group in the third quarter valued at $1,021,000.
-Hedge funds and other institutional investors own 48.43% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Farmers & Merchants Investments Inc. boosted its stake in shares of Alibaba Group by 24.6% during the 1st quarter.
+Farmers & Merchants Investments Inc. now owns 329 shares of the specialty retailer’s stock worth $64,000 after acquiring an additional 65 shares in the last quarter.
+Peregrine Capital Management LLC raised its holdings in shares of Alibaba Group by 0.8% during the first quarter.
+Peregrine Capital Management LLC now owns 104,485 shares of the specialty retailer’s stock worth $20,320,000 after acquiring an additional 816 shares in the last quarter.
+Assenagon Asset Management S.A. raised its holdings in shares of Alibaba Group by 29,551.6% during the first quarter.
+Assenagon Asset Management S.A. now owns 385,471 shares of the specialty retailer’s stock worth $74,966,000 after acquiring an additional 384,171 shares in the last quarter.
+CENTRAL TRUST Co raised its holdings in shares of Alibaba Group by 12.6% during the first quarter.
+CENTRAL TRUST Co now owns 30,710 shares of the specialty retailer’s stock worth $5,973,000 after acquiring an additional 3,431 shares in the last quarter.
+Finally, Old Port Advisors raised its holdings in shares of Alibaba Group by 8.3% during the first quarter.
+Old Port Advisors now owns 2,770 shares of the specialty retailer’s stock worth $539,000 after acquiring an additional 212 shares in the last quarter.
+Institutional investors own 48.43% of the company’s stock.

 Alibaba Group Company Profile